ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Prefiltering Mode
 =================

-Hyperscan provides a per-pattern flag, :c:member:`HS_FLAG_PREFILTER`, which can be used to implement a prefilter for a pattern than Hyperscan would not ordinarily support.
+Vectorscan provides a per-pattern flag, :c:member:`HS_FLAG_PREFILTER`, which can be used to implement a prefilter for a pattern than Vectorscan would not ordinarily support.

-This flag instructs Hyperscan to compile an "approximate" version of this pattern for use in a prefiltering application, even if Hyperscan does not support the pattern in normal operation.
+This flag instructs Vectorscan to compile an "approximate" version of this pattern for use in a prefiltering application, even if Vectorscan does not support the pattern in normal operation.

 The set of matches returned when this flag is used is guaranteed to be a superset of the matches specified by the non-prefiltering expression.

-If the pattern contains pattern constructs not supported by Hyperscan (such as zero-width assertions, back-references or conditional references) these constructs will be replaced internally with broader constructs that may match more often.
+If the pattern contains pattern constructs not supported by Vectorscan (such as zero-width assertions, back-references or conditional references) these constructs will be replaced internally with broader constructs that may match more often.